To dye for

 For Julie Ebner, owner of Juju Salon & Organics in Philadelphia, her motto—“Find a better way to beauty” — applies right down to her shop’s floor.
 Not only does she offer all organic, sulfate- and paraben-free products and chemical-free dyes, but she also hired a local green contractor to make sure renovations to the salon were eco-friendly and that the paints used were fume-free.
 “I’m committed to providing a natural experience every way I can, from organic ways to treat hair problems to using flea-market furniture,” says Julie.
 “The result is healthier hair, healthier people, and a cleaner environment — everyone wins.”

 Story by Lisa Stasiulewicz.
 This article originally appeared in Plenty in June 2006.
-This story was added to MNN.com in June 2009.
+This story was added to MNN.com.